Two-factor authentication (MFA)

 What this is for

-Two-factor authentication (MFA) adds a second step after your password or OIDC sign-in: a 6-digit code from an authenticator app (TOTP), or a backup code if you cannot use the app.
-You turn it on from Profile and manage backup codes there while you are signed in.
+Two-factor authentication (MFA) adds a second step to your email/password login using a code from an authenticator app.
+You set it up from Profile and can also generate backup codes there in case you lose access to your authenticator.

 Your deployment can set MFA_ISSUER_NAME so the account label in your authenticator app matches your instance (for example your organization name).
 If it is unset, entries typically show SlugBase.